Freak like Me

 "Freak like Me" is a song by American R&B singer Adina Howard, released on January 25, 1995, by labels East West and Lola Waxx, as the debut single from her first album, Do You Wanna Ride?
 (1995).
-The song reached number two on the US Billboard Hot 100 for two weeks, as well as number two on the Billboard Hot R&B Singles chart for four weeks, and was certified platinum by the Recording Industry Association of America (RIAA) for sales of one million copies.
+The song reached number two on the US Billboard Hot 100 for two weeks, as well as number two on the Billboard Hot R&B Singles chart for four weeks and was certified platinum by the Recording Industry Association of America (RIAA) for sales of one million copies.
 Its music video was directed by Hype Williams.
-In 2023, Billboard ranked "Freak like Me" among the "500 Best Pop Songs of All Time".
+In 2023, Billboard magazine ranked "Freak like Me" among the "500 Best Pop Songs of All Time".
 The song has been covered by several artists, most notably by British girl group Sugababes, who reached number one on the UK Singles Chart with their version in 2002.

 Background

-"Freak like Me" is a R&B song with a g-funk beat.
+"Freak like Me" is a R&B, hip-hop soul and G-funk song.
 The song's drum beat is sampled from Sly & the Family Stone's "Sing a Simple Song".
-The song also interpolates "I'd Rather Be with You" by Bootsy's Rubber Band.
+It also interpolates "I'd Rather Be with You" by Bootsy's Rubber Band.
 Hence, Eugene Hanes, Marc Valentine, Loren Hill, William "Bootsy" Collins, and George Clinton's son George Jr. (the last of whom died in 2010) are credited as joint authors and composers.
 In honor of the song's 20th anniversary, a documentary focusing on the song's (and singer Adina Howard's) impact was released titled Adina Howard 20: A Story of Sexual Liberation.
 It received a nomination for "Outstanding Independent Documentary" at the 2016 Black Reel Awards.